Knight Foundation: 21st century

-In 2005, to address the Internet's increasingly disruptive impact on the traditional media industry, Knight began a number of systemic changes in its approach to making grants.
-As one of his first actions as CEO, Alberto Ibargüen suspended the further creation of endowments of journalism programs at colleges and universities.
-The premise was that traditional journalism education had to change to meet the unique challenges of the digital age.
-Knight also began experimenting with non-traditional approaches to connecting with new grantees, such as contests that limited grantees to 150 words to describe ideas and were open to anybody.

 In 2006, Knight launched the Knight News Challenge, an open competition to fund digital technology projects that improved how communities accessed news and information.
 The Foundation also operated the Knight Community Information Challenge, a fund for projects addressing local information needs.

 In 2008, Knight announced a $60 million investment in the South Florida cultural sector, including a $20 million Knight Arts Challenge.
 It has also funded projects and institutions such as the Miami City Ballet.

 The Knight Commission on the Information Needs of Communities in a Democracy, launched in partnership with the Aspen Institute in 2008.
 The commission's work influenced the FCC's National Broadband Plan.

 From 2008 to 2011, Knight collaborated with Gallup to conduct the Soul of the Community study.
 The findings revealed a strong link between residents’ emotional connection to place and economic vitality.
 Later in 2011, Knight partnered with the Mozilla Foundation to launch OpenNews.